 A 'proxy' is a document made by a creditor which directs or authorises another person ('the proxy-holder') to act as the representative of the creditor at a meeting or meetings by speaking, voting, abstaining, or proposing resolutions1.

 A proxy may be either (1) a specific proxy2 which relates to a specific meeting; or (2) a continuing proxy3 for the insolvency proceedings4.
-A proxy is to be treated as a specific proxy for the meeting which is identified in the proxy unless it states that it is a continuing proxy for the insolvency proceedings5.
-A continuing proxy may be superseded by
+A proxy is to be treated as a specific proxy for the meeting which is identified in the proxy unless it states that it is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.